krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 at a time.

-We will call the sequence of values on the diagonal a _sample path_ for the system of presences.
+We will call the sequence of values on the diagonal a _sample path_ for the system of presences [^-F-sample-path].

+[^-F-sample-path]: This concept is equivalent to the concept of a sample path developed by Stidham in [@stidham72] to provide the first deterministic proof of Little's Law.

 ![Computing the accumulated values on the sample path](../assets/pandoc/diagonal_values.png){#fig:diagonal-values}

-By contrast, each entry on the top row represents the accumulated presence mass along a _prefix_ of the sample path.
+By contrast, each entry on the top row represents the accumulated presence mass along a _prefix_ of a sample path.
 In other words, the top row represents the accumulated presence over the observed _history_ of the system.

 ![The top row: accumuleted presences over system history](../assets/pandoc/top_row_values.png){#fig:top-row-values}